"I'm not interviewing for maids," barked the shar-pei with the beagle nose.

 HUSSEIN ALLAWEE FERAS: [translated] There is nothing good to tell.
 Two months after the incident where Salee was injured, again random shooting started to happen in the neighborhood.
 At 3:00 in the morning one night, a tank was firing at a house while people were sleeping inside, and I saw the roof of that house collapsing on the people inside.
 We spent eleven hours to dig through the wreckage, trying to find someone who's alive, because we heard someone's voice who was still alive.
 Seven people out of eight were killed in that attack.
 Only one baby, who was four months old, was alive, and we were able to get him outside.
 And he's still alive.
 And now he's in Fallujah.
 This is one of the hundreds of thousands of the incidents and miseries Iraqis face every day.

-CBS' 60 Minutes, Valerie Plame shares her story with Katie Couric.
+Closing with TV.
+Sunday on CBS' 60 Minutes, Valerie Plame shares her story with Katie Couric.
 On Friday, PBS's NOW with David Brancaccio looks at immigration in America and "catches up with two New Jersey mayors who have sharply different -- and politically surprising -- approaches to dealing with undocumented immigrants in their communities" -- Democrat Don Cresitello (Morristown) wants to use federal enforcement powers, Republican Bob Patten has created "Sanctuary City".
 (Friday on most PBS stations, check local listings).